-Inhale -- Claim by faith the fullness of the Spirit in your life.
+Inhale -- Claim by faith the fullness of the Spirit.

 - Surrender the control of your life to Christ.

-- Trust that He now directs and empowers you.
+- Trust that He now directs and empowers you as you obey.

-The Holy Spirit is the power source of the Christian life.
-As you trust Jesus Christ, God's Spirit will produce his character within you and empower you to be His witness.
+The Holy Spirit is our source of power.
+As we trust Jesus Christ, God's Spirit will produce his character within us and empower us to be His witness.

 You can respond to the questions below to journey with a mentor and receive prayer.
 You'll be able to talk through what you have learned.